FINALLY! We’ve got a 3:30pm game! WOO HOO!!!

 1/4 cup shredded cheddar cheese

-2 large jalapeno peppers, finely diced plus more for topping
+2 large jalapeno peppers, finely diced (plus more for topping, if desired)

 In a separate bowl, mix together the milk, eggs and melted butter.
-Fold in the cream style corn, shredded cheese and diced jalapenos.
+Then fold in the cream style corn, shredded cheese and diced jalapenos.

-Pour the mixture evenly into the muffin cups.
 Bake for 15 minutes, or until a toothpick inserted in the center comes out clean.
+Let cool slightly, then remove the muffins from the pan and allow to cool or serve immediately..

 ***Note: the cornbread muffins can be made in advance and frozen easily.
 Thaw the day before and you’re all set!